Ghost (1990 film): Background and filming

 Ghost was the first film Jerry Zucker directed on his own, as well as his first dramatic film.
 He had previously been part of the Zucker, Abrahams and Zucker directing team, known for their parody films.
-Zucker stated that his decision to direct Ghost was not made to distance himself from comedies or to mark a new chapter in his career, but was merely "just looking for a good film to direct."
+Zucker stated that his decision to direct Ghost was not made to distance himself from comedies or to mark a new chapter in his career, but he was merely "just looking for a good film to direct."
+The film had previously been pitched to both Frank Oz and Miloš Forman, who both accepted to direct it, but Oz left due to budget concerns not meeting his vision, while Forman was dismissed by Paramount when the studio and screenwriter Bruce Joel Rubin disliked his ideas.
+When Rubin learned that Zucker was to direct the film and wanted to make changes to his script, he was apprehensive, as he feared Zucker would turn his script into a comedy.
+However, Rubin changed his mind and warmed up after dining with Zucker and being impressed by how "deeply philosophical" he was.